thoolihan/LinearAlgebraInRPresentation/LAR.md

 ========================================================
 Warning

-You usually want %*% when working with a matrix, and you will forget this.
+You usually want `%*%` when working with a matrix, and you will forget this.

-In this sense, Matlab (or Octave) handles this better with * being the matrix product, and .* being the Hadamard product.
+In this sense, Matlab (or Octave) handles this better with * being the more common matrix product, and .* being Element-wise product.

 Matrix Math continued
 ========================================================